alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Oct-04: Read and consider SVG for game-node visualization

 - 2023-Oct-09: Read and consider Cloud db setup and data structure design

+- 2023-Oct-11: Explore on optimization of React Project render aspect